CREATION OF A NATION

 THE CONSTITUTION OF THE COOK ISLANDS EXPLAINS THE FLAG AS FOLLOWS:

-The first flag was green and was adopted in1973 before being replaced in August, 1979.
+The first flag was green and was adopted in1973 before being replaced in August, 1979 at the behest of Prime Minister, Sir Tom Davis.
 It was designed by the first Premier, Albert Henry who explained its meaning some years later.
 He said thebackground was green, as the colour of life and everlasting growth, fifteen stars represent faith in God, their yellow colour represents the people, their friendliness, their hope, faith, dedication, love, and happiness and their grouping in a circle symbolises the unity of the fifteen islands and the union between the land and the people.

 "THE MOST IMPORTANT CELEBRATION"

-The annual celebration of self rule is the most important event in the Cook Islands calendar.
+The annual celebration of self-rule is the most important event in the Cook Islands calendar.
+It was first held in 1967.
 Formerly called the Constitution Celebrations, it was renamed in 2001 because the Prime Minister of the time wanted a Cook Islands Maori name to capture the essence and joy of the festival.
-It's now called "Te Maeva Nui" which translates as "the major or most important celebration"
+And it all starts with a parade through Avarua before the dancing, drumming and singing competitions begin.
+The featured performances are divided into six competing categories based on either a traditional legend, prophecy or story illustrating an aspect of modern-day society.
+The whole event is now called "Te Maeva Nui" which translates as "the major or most important celebration" Photos: Cook Islands Tourism (Te Maeva Nui parade 2024)

 COOK ISLANDS EVENTS CALENDAR